mjordan/islandora_onthisday/README.md

 The module is still in relatively early development and testing.
 Here are some features that are planned:

-* Cache Solr query results.
-The module currently queries Solr every time a user visits /onthisday, but if we cache results, we can use Drupal's cron or the included Drush script.
-* Provide an Atom feed of the day's objects.
+* Provide an RSS feed of the day's objects.
 * Provide a setting for maximum number of objects to display at /onthisdate; the subset should probably be a randomized subset of all records found in Solr as opposed to a limit on the number of documents retrieved from Solr.
 * Provide a way for the admin to exclude specific collections and content models from the list of daily objects.